 1. What is the Statewide Transfer General Education Core (STGEC)?

-The STGEC was developed by the public institutions of higher education in Indiana in response to Senate Enrolled Act 182 (2012).
-It enables a student who satisfactorily completes an approved program of general education in any one of those institutions to transfer that coursework to any other state educational institution as a block of 30 credit hours towards the general education core requirements.
-(See also questions #10, 11, and 12)
+The STGEC was developed by the public institutions in Indiana in response to Senate Enrolled Act 182 2012.
+It allows a student who satisfactorily completes an approved program of general education at any public institution to transfer that coursework to another public institution as a block of 30 credit hours towards the general education core requirements.

-3. What is meant by satisfactory completion of the STGEC?
+3. What is meant to satisfactorily complete the STGEC?

 Requirements for completion of the STGEC vary by campus and institution.
-A student must fulfill the STGEC requirements of the school at which a student is enrolled, with a minimum of 30 credit hours, and with an STGEC GPA no lower than 2.0.
-Each state educational institution has specified how their program meets the competencies described within the STGEC framework.
+A student must fulfill the STGEC requirements of the school at which a student is enrolled, with a minimum of 30 credit hours, and with an STGEC grade point average (GPA) no lower than 2.0.
+Each state public institution has specified how their program meets the competencies described within the STGEC framework.

 4. I have satisfactorily completed the STGEC.
 Can I transfer to any state educational institution?

-You must apply for admission as a transfer student in the usual way.
-Once admitted into your new institution, it will transfer the 30 credit hours of general education coursework you have completed in accordance with appropriate transfer policies.
+Yes, you must apply for admission as a transfer student in the usual way.
+Once admitted into your new institution, the 30 credit hours of general education (STGEC) coursework you have completed will transfer in accordance with appropriate transfer policies.

 5. What are the STGEC competencies?

-Competencies are the skills and knowledge associated with the coursework considered foundational for further study in higher education, and which introduce students to a range of skills and disciplines.
-Within the STGEC framework, the competencies are categorized as either Foundational Skills and or Ways of Knowing.
-The competencies were agreed upon by faculty across state educational institutions and can be viewed here: http://www.in.gov/che/files/STGEC_Guidance_13May22.pdf.
+The STGEC competencies, which were agreed upon by faculty across public institutions, are the skills and knowledge associated with the coursework considered foundational for further study in higher education and introduce students to a range of skills and disciplines.
+Within the STGEC framework, the competencies are categorized as either Foundational Skills or Ways of Knowing.
+The competencies can be viewed here: www.in.gov/che/4628.htm .

 9. How do I know that I have completed the STGEC?

-Your current state educational institution will certify that you have met the STGEC requirements.
-If you are admitted as a transfer student to another state educational institution, that institution will recognize the STGEC, apply 30 credit hours of general education to your academic record, and it will be recorded on your academic transcript as: Indiana STGEC Completed.
+Once you have completed the STGEC requirements at the public institution where you are enrolled, that institution will certify STGEC completion on your transcript.
+If you are subsequently admitted as a transfer student to another public institution, that institution will recognize the completed STGEC, apply 30 credit hours of general education to your academic record, and indicate on your academic transcript that you have completed the Indiana STGEC.

 10. Does the STGEC satisfy all general education requirements at the receiving institution?

-Almost all public institutions will require additional general education coursework (i.e., different competencies, and more than 30 hours), and some degree programs require that specific coursework be completed for admission to a particular program, or completion of degree objectives.
-You must work closely with an academic advisor to ensure that you will meet as many program-specific requirements as possible while completing your general education coursework, and the STGEC.
+Almost all public institutions will require additional general education coursework (i.e. additional competencies, and more than 30 hours), and some degree programs require that specific coursework be completed for admission to a particular program, or completion of degree objectives.
+You must work closely with an academic advisor to ensure that you will meet as many program-specific requirements as possible while completing your general education coursework and the STGEC.